-The FAIR Act of 1998 (P.L.
-105-270), requires federal agencies to prepare and submit to the Office of Management and Budget (OMB), by June, inventories of commercial activities performed by federal employees OMB Circular A-76
+The Federal Activities Inventory Reform (FAIR) Act of 1998 (P.L.
+105-270), requires Federal agencies to prepare and submit to the Office of Management and Budget (OMB) inventories of commercial activities performed by Federal employees.
+The OMB Circular A-76

-The annual inventory submission includes all full time equivalent (FTE) authorized positions categorized on the basis of the type of work performed vs. who is performing.
-Agency submissions comprise two lists that "reasonably equate" to budgeted FTE totals:
+The annual inventory submission includes all government full-time equivalent (GFTE) authorized positions categorized on the basis of the type of work performed vs. who is performing the work.
+Agency submissions comprise a list of the inherently governmental and commercial activities that "reasonably equate" to budgeted FTE totals.

 The FAIR Act process is a key way to track the number of GFTE currently working at the Department of State (Department) and gain a better understanding of how Federal employee labor is being used to carry out the Departmentís mission.
 The ongoing guidance emerging from OMB also requires Federal agencies to create a Service Contract Inventory, which will catalog the number of contractor full-time equivalents (CFTE).
 The Service Contract Inventory together with the FAIR Act Inventory provides a snapshot of the Department's workforce by bureau and function.